 Pay TV bill too high?
 Here’s how to cut your bill in half

-So what are your best options right now?
-By making just two moves, Clark says you’ll have access to more content than you’ll ever be able to watch.
+By making just two moves, money expert Clark Howard says you can cut that bill in half and you’ll have access to more content than you’ll ever be able to watch!

 Move #1: Get an antenna for free over-the-air TV